 You don’t need a video game design certificate.

-The majority of people in the gaming industry right now do not have a certificate (or a degree) in game design.
+The majority of people in the gaming industry right now do not have a certificate in game design.

 What Hiring Managers Actually Think?